Perturbative QCD fitting of KEDR and BESIII $e^+e^-$ data for R(s) and $\alpha_s$ determination

 \section{Experimentally related setup.}

-Let us consider first KEDR Collaboration data for R ratio in the region from 1.84 GeV to 3.72 GeV , given in Refs.\cite{Anashin:2015woa, Anashin:2016hmv,KEDR:2018hhr} .
-It contains 22 related data points with the corresponding statistical and systematical uncertainties and with with the fixation of the correlations between these uncertainties.
+Let us consider first the data of the KEDR Collaboration data for the R ratio in the region from 1.84 GeV to 3.72 GeV, given in Refs.\cite{Anashin:2015woa, Anashin:2016hmv, KEDR:2018hhr}.
+In our work we use the $R_{uds}$ values published in \cite{KEDR:2018hhr}, which contains measurement results for 22 energy points, including the corresponding statistical and systematic uncertainties, as well as correlation matrix for systematic uncertainties.
 This information allows one to determine the covariance matrix for KEDR data as